What is a Homeowners Insurance Declaration Page?

 Now for the real meat of your policy.

 On your homeowners declarations page’s coverage summary section, you’ll see several different amounts connected to your coverage broken down for you.
-(For an even deeper dive into the basics of homeowners insurance, check out this guide!)
+It’s important to note, that the coverage summary section of your declarations page may vary slightly depending on your insurer.

 First let’s clear up some declarations page terminology: